Dr. Ricky A. Woods, Senior Minister

 Dr. Ricky A. Woods was named Senior Minister of First Baptist Church-West in 1995 and has worked tirelessly to not only serve as minister to the church's members, but also to help the church serve as a community beacon of social justice.
 His parishoners call him “Pastor,” an endearment he does not take lightly.
 He often says that one of his goals is to know every member personally.

-Dr. Woods shares the Word during Worship Service at 9am, weekly Bible Studies at 12 noon and 7pm and by daily addressing the needs and concerns of members facing life’s challenges.
+Dr. Woods shares the Word during Worship Service at 9am, weekly Bible Studies at 12 noon and by daily addressing the needs and concerns of members facing life’s challenges.
 His most recent accomplishments include overseeing the building of a $3.2 million Family Life Center with 16 classrooms, library, computer room and multi-purpose hall.
 He also spearheaded the development of the nonprofit organization, the First Baptist Church-West Community Services Association, which provides neighborhood programs to at-risk children and adults.

 But most of all, Dr. Woods is a “preacher.”
 He is often asked to speak throughout the city, state and country.
 He formerly served as the Samuel Dewitt Proctor Senior Mentor at United Theology Seminary in Dayton, Ohio, helping scores of ministers throughout the nation receive doctoral degrees.
-He is currently on the faculty of Apex School of Theology, Durham, NC.

 His previous work experiences include Senior Minister of Mount Sinai Missionary Baptist Church in Durham, NC; Senior Economist for the U.S. Department of Labor’s Bureau of Labor Statistics; and Instructor for the National Baptist Congress of Christian Education.